 The music production market has historically been an oligopoly dominated by four key players: EMI, Warner Music Group, Universal Music Group (Vivendi), and Sony collectively command 70 per cent of the market.
 Because of this power, artists are at the mercy of their record labels.
 For example, it often takes months before artists receive payment for their work, making it difficult for them to sustain themselves financially.
 Artist compensation is, in essence, a black box.
 Moreover, artists have also complained about a lack of creative control and exploitative contracts.
 As a result, music icons like Prince have heavily argued for young artists to avoid record labels, comparing them to "indentured servitude."
-Yet, artists have traditionally relied on these labels to provide marketing and large-scale distribution industry.
+Yet, artists have traditionally relied on these labels to provide marketing and largescale distribution.

+Spotify was launched in 2008 and was a pioneer in the music streaming movement that disrupted the industry.
 Growing rapidly during its first decade of business, Spotify currently reaches over 100 million users, of which 40 million are paid, and provides access to more than 30 million songs.
 This disruptive distribution platform has benefited artists immensely, as they are now able to reach 100 million potential listeners instantly, rather than relying on record labels to market and distribute their catalogue.